The Landscape Shifted: What You Need to Know

 Step 3: Complete the Online Application

-Applications are submitted exclusively through the STR License Portal at austintexas.gov/str-license.
-The online portal walks you through each section and provides real-time validation.
+Applications are submitted through the city's STR licensing portal (start at austintexas.gov).
+The online process walks you through each section.

 Pro Tip